How to get people to go to your website

 Once you start building your online audience, look for some of these indicators to help you optimise your efforts and get to the next level:

 Conversion: Are you getting a lot of site traffic but not many sales or subscribers?
 People bouncing from your site prematurely could be an indication that your website needs work to retain visitors and inspire their desired actions (such as purchases), or that you're targeting the wrong type of visitor.

 Troubleshooting tip: Take a close look at how users behave.

 Testing: A great way to get valuable feedback on your website is to do some usability testing.
 This means letting real people try your site and viewing their reactions.
 Some user research platforms offer free basic testing, such as Peek.

-Distribution: If you’re getting a lot of traffic on one social media platform, but that isn’t crossing over to your website, you may want to think about strengthening the connection between your website and your social media accounts.
-When you create and post content in one place, it’s important to spread the word everywhere and cross-promote across platforms to keep your audience from fracturing.
-Also, be sure to include links to relevant pages on your site in your social media posts — and include links to your social media accounts on your site — so visitors can easily like and follow you on social media, right from your site.
+Distribution: If you're getting a lot of traffic on one social media platform, but it isn't crossing over to your website, you may want to think about strengthening the connection between your website and your social media accounts.
+When you create and post content in one place, it's important to spread the word everywhere and cross-promote across platforms to keep your audience from fracturing.
+Also, make sure that you include links to relevant pages on your site in your social media posts – and include links to your social media accounts on your site – so that visitors can easily like and follow you on social media, directly from your site.

 Ready to build a following?
 Get a domain name now with Google Domains and you can start building your website and your audience.